Community Service Coordinator

 Special Projects Assistant

-Henry, a junior English major, potential chemistry minor, from Lake Oswego, OR, helps the SEC with data projects such as the Whitman Internship Database, Whitman Wayfinder, and other such exciting projects.
-Besides assisting with a wide variety of special projects in the SEC, he is also able to eat an apple in three bites (sometimes...).
-This year he is most excited to help out on new and exciting projects around the office, mostly reorganizing and restructuring the SEC website to actually make sense.
+Henry, a junior English major from Lake Oswego, OR, helps the SEC with data projects such as the Whitman Internship Database, Whitman Wayfinder, and other such exciting projects.
+Besides assisting with a wide variety of special projects in the SEC, he is also able to eat an apple in three bites if he tries really hard.
+This year he is looking forward to helping out on new and exciting projects around the office, mostly reorganizing and restructuring the SEC website to actually make sense.